rootisgod/rootisgod/content/posts/2023/2023-03-31-Creating-a-Proxmox-Server-With-Hetzner.md

 ### Install Proxmox

-Once logged into the Debian install, follow the guide below to install Proxmox, it is pretty straightforward.
+Once logged into the system, follow the guide below to install Proxmox, it is pretty straightforward.
 A couple tips though, I can't quite remember if I added the host entry (/etc/hosts) or if Hetzner did it automatically for me.
 Mines has this as an example in case you are missing it.

 ```
 65.21.123.123 Debian-bullseye-latest-amd64-base
 ```

 Also, DONT create the network bridge as it suggests, stop once you have access to the Web UI at https://your-ip:8006.
-The login crednetials are root and the root password.
+The login credentials are root and the root password.
 Feel free to change it to something else that is easier to type for login.

 https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_11_Bullseye

 ### Networking and DCHP Setup

 Once we have Proxmox installed we are kind of done, and it will work just as expected.
 We have lots of CPU and RAM, and a nice big 1TB software RAID storage location to hosts VMs and ISOs.
-But, there are a few issues we need to solve due to the nature of the setup that you dont get when you run Proxmox from home.
+But, there are a few issues we need to solve due to the nature of the setup that you don't get when you run Proxmox from home.
 The current problems are
  - We have a public IP on the machine
  - We dont have a DHCP server
  - We dont have a local network for the VMs